-While testosterone isn’t the only hormone involved in cognition, research suggests the hormone may play a part in brain health.
-Keep reading to find out more about the connections between testosterone, brain fog, and thinking.
+Keep reading to learn more about the connections between testosterone, brain fog, and thinking.

-Researchers also know that testosterone can cross the blood-brain barrier.
-This barrier is a protective mechanism in your brain designed to keep substances that could potentially damage it out, and allow other substances in (including some medications).
-The fact that testosterone can cross the blood-brain barrier means that it could cause some changes in thinking or brain functioning.
+The hormone can also cross the blood-brain barrier.
+This barrier is a protective mechanism in your brain designed to keep out substances that could potentially damage it, and allow other substances like medications in.
+The fact that testosterone can cross the blood-brain barrier means that it could affect your thinking or brain functioning.

 - delaying nerve cell death

 These are just some of the potentially protective benefits to the brain that researchers think testosterone may have.
 We’re sure to learn more in the coming years as studies continue.